Betting Patterns and Tactics to Win in Craps

 1Attracted to the High Payouts

-Most craps players tend to start their game with the classic Pass Line bet, then take Odds on it and place a couple of Come bets on top.
-Some players like to add a few Place or Buy bets, while others would occasionally make some proposition bets to try their luck and keep the game exciting.
-There are also players who bet extremely conservatively and always stay away from wagers with a house edge of over 2%.
-Of course, most craps bets have a house edge higher than 2%, which means that these conservative bettors are not even considering the entertainment aspect of the game.
+Most craps players start with the classic Pass Line bet, then take Odds on it and add a couple of Come bets.
+Some players like to include a few Place or Buy bets, while others occasionally make proposition bets to test their luck and keep the game exciting.
+There are also players who bet extremely conservatively and always avoid wagers with a house edge over 2%.
+Of course, most craps bets have a house edge higher than 2%, which means these conservative bettors are barely considering the entertainment aspect of the game.

-There is a third group of players, however, who are easy to identify on the craps table.
-They may start with a few Pass Line or Come bets but soon, they are making riskier proposition bets and losing their chips very quickly.
-Such gamblers are attracted to the high payouts of bets that rarely win and often, they leave the craps table with zero chips in their pockets.
-Such high-paying bets with a high house edge include the Hop bets, the hard totals, the straight craps and 7 or 11 numbers, the Whirl and the Horn bets, etc.
+There is a third group of players, however, who are easy to spot at the craps table.
+They may begin with a few Pass Line or Come bets but soon start making riskier proposition bets and lose their chips very quickly.
+Such gamblers are attracted to the high payouts of bets that rarely win, and they often leave the craps table with no chips in their pockets.
+High-paying bets with a high house edge include the Hop bets, the hard totals, straight craps and 7 or 11 numbers, the Whirl and the Horn bets, etc.

 2Not a Long-term Successful Strategy

-This is why beginner players should avoid single-roll proposition bets and all wagers with a high house edge in general.
-Relying on these so-called sucker bets to bring huge profits is not a long-term successful strategy – it exposes players’ bankrolls to huge risks and even if bettors are on a winning strike, their tactic is not sustainable.
-Often, they may win $1,000 with a single bet but lose twice as much throughout their gaming session.
+This is why beginner players should avoid single-roll proposition bets and, in general, any wagers with a high house edge.
+Relying on these so-called sucker bets to deliver huge profits is not a long-term successful strategy – it exposes players’ bankrolls to huge risks, and even if bettors are on a winning streak, their tactic is not sustainable.
+Often, they may win $1,000 with a single bet but lose twice as much over the course of the session.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.